freddavies/PypeIt/doc/spectrographs/apf_levy.rst

 The WideFlat images should also be used for slit tracing for data taken with the 8 arc-second long slit.

-**Note**: The WideFlat images will not be automatically assigned as a Trace images for the 8 arc-second long slit configuration.
+**Note**: The WideFlat images will be automatically assigned as a Trace images for both the 8 arc-second long slit configuration and the 3 arc-second long slit configuration.

-This must be done manually by the user by editing the PypeIt file.

 Wavelength Calibration
 ----------------------